nsprljan/ImageCodingResearchTools/JSCCImage/README.md

 Joint Source-Channel Coding of Images Toolbox
 =============================================

-Simulation of transmission of SPIHT encoded images over unreliable channels, for instance wireless or packet-erasure channels.
+Simulation of transmission of SPIHT encoded images over unreliable channels.
 Requires the MATLAB Communications Toolbox.
-Note that some functions are undocumented.
+Scripts for measuring the channel error rate, RCPC code characteristics and Rate-Distortion (R-D) curve of the SPIHT compression for the input image and selected channel characteristics.

 Functions
 ---------